mathpn/mathpn.github.io/src/pages/about.md

 title: "About me"
 ---

 My name is Matheus and I live in Brazil.
-I believe writing is a great way to organize thoughts -- that's why I've started this blog.

 I currently work as a data scientist and developer.
 My goal here is to condense interesting thoughts into written form, making things as simple as possible, but not any simpler.

 There is a great piece of advice from [David Robinson](https://x.com/drob/status/928447584712253440):